 Main: Applegate turkey and spinach rolled up // Fruit: applesauce and grapes // Veggie: carrot and celery sticks (prepped ahead) // Crunch: pickle (Bubbies brand) and pretzels

-Main: Jovial Foods Brown Rice Pasta with torn meatballs and sauce (leftover from dinner) // Fruit: grapes // Veggie: salad with homemade ranch dressing (leftover from dinner) // Crunch: Simple Mills crackers (not suitable for nut-free schools) with cheddar cheese cubes
+Main: Jovial Foods Brown Rice Pasta with torn meatballs and sauce (leftover from dinner) // Fruit: none // Veggie: salad with homemade ranch dressing (leftover from dinner) // Crunch: Simple Mills crackers (not suitable for nut-free schools) with cheddar cheese cubes

 Main: Applegate hot dogs with ketchup // Fruit: peaches and strawberries // Veggie: cucumber sticks // Crunch: Jackson Honest Sea Salt Potato Chips